cruble/cruble.github.io/source/_posts/2015-04-16-hello-rake.markdown

 ####Arguments

 A Rake task can also take arguments.
-I won't go over the syntax here, but will point you to this very comprehensive guide.
+I won't go over the syntax here, but will point you to this comprehensive answer on [Stack Overflow](http://stackoverflow.com/questions/825748/how-do-i-pass-command-line-arguments-to-a-rake-task).

 ####Scheduling your scripts